Historic Crew Stadium: Post-Crew

 Aerial footage of the final Columbus Crew game at Historic Crew Stadium on June 19, 2021.

-As part of the new ownership proposal for the Crew unveiled in 2018, the club announced plans to build a new stadium, eventually known as Lower.com Field, west of the Arena District near Downtown Columbus.
+As part of the new ownership proposal for the Crew unveiled in 2018, the club announced plans to build a new stadium, eventually known as ScottsMiracle-Gro Field, west of the Arena District near Downtown Columbus.
 At the time of the proposal, the new stadium would seat 20,000 spectators and include 30 suites and 1,900 club seats.
 Construction on the new stadium began in October 2019.
 With the new stadium having opened on July 3, 2021, Historic Crew Stadium was to be redeveloped into the Crew's training center and community sports park, as well as a concert venue.
 The OhioHealth Performance Center training facility, incorporating the stadium itself, opened in June 2021.

 As of 2020, a new authority owns Historic Crew Stadium and its adjacent city sports park, with the team continuing to control the stadium in terms of its use as a practice facility and their second-level team.
 The Crew played their final game at Historic Crew Stadium against the Chicago Fire FC, winning 2–0.

 Starting in the 2022 season, the Crew's second-level squad, Columbus Crew 2, play in the stadium, with the first game on April 15, 2022, against Orlando City B.

 On July 31, 2025, the United Football League announced plans to bring a team to the stadium for the 2026 season.